sandeep45/sandeep45.github.io/_posts/2017-09-11-new-rails-app.md

 ---
-title: 10 easy steps to create Rails App for an experienced Developer
+title: 10 easy steps Guide for an experienced developer to create a Rails 5.0 API only app
 status:
 layout: post
 categories: [Redux, React, React-router]